andyfischer/circa/docs/technical/object_model.md

 ## formatSource ##

 Returns the value as a snippet of Circa source code.
-This is used for values which can be typed as literals in source code.
+This is only relevant for values which can be written as a literal value.

 ## touch ##

 This is called when the contents of this value are about to be modified.
 Types which use copy-on-write data sharing should create a real copy of their data here.

 ## getIndex ##